EinBaum/ChroniclesPI/README.md

 	/pi

 Command to cast PI on a specific player:

 	/pi Name

+Manually set /pi target:

+	/setpi Name

-The /pi command can be used in macros.
+These commands can be used in macros.

 ## Download